MicrosoftDocs/sql-docs-archive-pr/docs-archive-a/2014/analysis-services/multidimensional-models/work-with-analysis-services-projects-and-databases-in-development.md

 ---
+description: "Working with Analysis Services Projects and Databases During the Development Phase"
 title: "Working with Analysis Services Projects and Databases During the Development Phase | Microsoft Docs" ms.custom: "" ms.date: "06/13/2017"